 When to choose a straight handle

 While flared handles are great for forehand shots and beginners, straight handles are better suited to players who change their grips.
 The downside of a straight handle?
 It is more likely to slip in your hand, therefore making it slightly harder to control.
-The majority of professional table tennis players use straight handles.
+The majority of professional players use straight handles.

 You won’t find as many straight handled table tennis paddles on the market, but some intermediate bats like the Killerspin Kido 7P come with a choice of flared or straight handle.
 You’ll also have more choice if you opt to buy a blade and customize your own paddle (see section below).